emqx/emqx-docs/en_US/data-integration/rules.md

 This article discusses the composition of rules in a rule engine, which consists of data source, data transformation, and processing result destination.
 It also introduces the rule-engine language, which is similar to SQL and explains the different types of actions that can be taken in response to the rule engine's output.
 Finally, it provides some typical use cases for rules, such as action monitoring.

-## How It Works
+## How the Rule Engine Works

-Rules describe how to retrieve data from a **data source**, perform **data transformations**, and add subsequent actions to the processed results.
+Rules describe how to retrieve data from a **data source**, perform **data transformations**, and what actions should be applied to the results.

 <img src="./assets/sql_process.png" alt="sql_process" style="zoom:50%;" />

 - **Data Source**: The data source of a rule can be a message or event, or an external data system.
 You can use the `FROM` clause in the rule's SQL to specify the data source, and then use the `WHERE` clause to add additional constraints on which messages will be processed by the rule.
 - **Data Transformation**: Data transformations describe how to transform an input message.
 You can use the `SELECT` part of the SQL to extract and transform data from the input message.
 You can use the embedded SQL sample statements to implement advanced transformations, for example, to add a time stamp to the output message.

-- **Subsequent Actions**: After the input is processed as per the rules specified, you can continue to define one or more actions to process the SQL execution results.
+- **Actions**: After the input is processed as per the rules specified, you can continue to define one or more actions to process the SQL execution results.
 The Rule Engine will perform corresponding actions in sequence, such as storing the processing results in a database or republishing them to another MQTT topic.

 The below section introduces how to configure a rule with the Dashboard.